-When beginning to understand Transposit, it's helpful to know the high-level functionality made available to you and the sequence of tasks in which you'll typically be configuring its toolbox of features, after setting up Transposit, as outlined below.
+When beginning to understand Transposit, it's helpful to know about its high-level functionality and the sequence of tasks in which you'll typically be configuring its toolbox of features, after setting up Transposit, as outlined below.

-Incrementally automate runbook actions.
-Add some automated actions to simplify the process, make it more reliable, and reduce manual toil.
-Get started here and discover that most of the actions you'll want to automate are just a simple API call away.
+Get started here and discover that most of the actions you'll want to automate are a simple API call away.

-Add runbook triggers.
-It would automate your processes even further if you would be able to start runbooks automatically when an activity of a certain type happens, otherwise, a new person in the process would not know which runbooks they should be following.
-Get started here so that, for example, the creation of a Jira ticket or a conversation in Slack will automatically cause your runbook to be initiated.
+Get started here so that, for example, the creation of a Jira ticket or a conversation in Slack will automatically cause your runbook to run.

-Now that you have a high-level overview of everything you can do with Transposit, let's see how it is used.
+Now that you have a high-level overview of configuring Transposit, let's see how it is used.